 The Gearing Ratio indicates the extent to which the Fund has used borrowings to acquire assets.
 The Gearing Ratio gives an indication of the potential risks faced by the Fund as a result of its borrowings due to, for example, an increase in interest rates or a decrease in asset values.
-The Fund maintains and complies with a written policy that governs the level of interest cover for the Fund.
+The Fund maintains and complies with a written policy governing the level of gearing and interest cover expected to be maintained.